Subscribe to our RSS feed Get daily updates in your mail box

 Press ENTER.
 You’ll see output similar to below:

-Note that the time and date are displayed in WMI’s default format.
-You’ll need to convert it to the standard format which we use.
-This is quite easy.
-For more information, see article Converting WMI Dates to a Standard Date-Time Format at the Microsoft Windows Scripting Guide Website.
+To understand the WMI date and time format and to convert it to usual format, see article Converting WMI Dates to a Standard Date-Time Format at Microsoft Windows Scripting Guide Website.